ixnoahlive/Coffee/README.md

 import Coffee from 'Coffee'
 ```

 You can now use Coffee and it's functions using the `Coffee` object.
 Simply type something like `Coffee.functionName()` and it'll run perfectly fine.
+If you prefer to keep it short, you can instead do `import { cf } from 'Coffee'` to import a shorter version.

 ## Examples